ty0x2333/TyLauncher/README.md

 ## License

-`TyLauncher` is available under the MIT license.
+`TyLauncher` is available under the GPLv3 license.
 See the LICENSE file for more info.